How Realizing Cause and Effect leads to Peace

 How contemplation on cause and effect has helped me personally

 I understood the importance of creating conditions that would aid my transformation and spiritual growth, so I went into a monastery to become a Buddhist Monk.
-This proved to be extremely challenging, but that was what made it such a rewarding and fulfilling learning experience.
 In the monastery, I lived in college with other students, and we had no mobile phones, internet, television, any form or social media or connection to the outside world.
 Those two years, I directed my focus entirely towards developing the virtues of patience, diligence, right view, compassion and generosity, qualities that build character, lead to happiness and peace of mind, but most importantly, qualities that strengthen one’s capacity to provide and serve for the public.

 Today, I teach yoga every day, as a way to give back to the community while also maintaining a healthy lifestyle for myself.
 My full-time job is an English teacher in a primary school which teaches me so much about managing children, how to teach all sorts of students, and how to solve problems that arise daily.
 After school and on the weekends, I also teach small English classes in the temple and at my learning center which I opened to share happiness and education.
 It is called Happy Learning Club.